Canadian Survey on Disability (CSD)

 Every 5 years

-The Canadian Survey on Disability (CSD) gathers information about Canadians aged 15 and over whose daily activities are limited due to a long-term condition or health-related problem.
+The CSD gathers information about Canadians aged 15 and over whose daily activities are limited due to a long-term condition or health-related problem.

-Information from the CSD will be used by all levels of government, as well as associations for persons with disabilities and researchers working in the field of disability.
-Data may be used to plan and evaluate policies and programs for Canadian adults with disabilities to help enable their full participation in society.
+Information from the CSD may be used by all levels of government, as well as associations for persons with disabilities and researchers working in the field of disability.
+Data may be used to plan and evaluate policies and programs for Canadians with disabilities to help enable their full participation in society.
 In particular, information on adults with disabilities is essential for the effective development and operation of the Employment Equity Program.
 Data on disability are also used to fulfill Canada's international agreement relating to the United Nations Convention on the Rights of Persons with Disabilities.

 - Equity and inclusion

 - Indigenous peoples (formerly Aboriginal peoples)

 - Society and community

 - Work, income and spending

 Data sources and methodology